Designing a Healthcare Platform for Longitudinal Care

 This reframed documentation from a clerical task into a byproduct of good system design.

-Concierge practices involve multiple staff members interacting with the same patients.
+Concierge care involves multiple staff members interacting with the same patients.

 PRODUCT EVOLUTION THROUGH REAL-WORLD USE

-YOMI is not a speculative concept.
+YOMI Health is not a speculative concept.
 It is used daily by a concierge medical practice.

 Because of this, product evolution has been driven by: